jadewowgreen/jadewowgreen/README.md

 ## 📊 About Me

-UX/UI Researcher and Designer and Forward Deployed Software Engineer at Indiana University Bloomington (Class of 2027)
+I'm a UX/UI Researcher and Designer and Forward Deployed Software Engineer studying Informatics with a focus on Human-Computer Interaction at Indiana University Bloomington (Class of 2027).
+As a Hudson & Holland Scholar, I'm passionate about building accessible, human-centered digital experiences that prioritize user safety, privacy, and equity.

-🎓 Hudson & Holland Scholar (full-ride merit scholarship) • Dean's List • 3.70 GPA

-🔬 Researching community-centered UX design for underserved communities

-🎨 Building accessible, human-centered digital experiences

-Currently: UX Design Intern driving product decisions through user research
+Currently, I'm conducting research for my honors thesis on community-centered UX design, exploring how to make technology more equitable for underserved communities through participatory research with 15+ local businesses.
+In my role as a UX Design Intern, I've conducted research across 50+ participants, driving product decisions that led to a 40% increase in engagement.

+My work combines user research, prototyping in Figma, and full stack development with React, Node.js, and PostgreSQL.
+I'm especially interested in accessibility (WCAG 2.1, ARIA), inclusive design, and building design systems at scale.

+When I'm not designing or coding, you'll find me playing piano, reading classic literature, caring for my jade plants, or dreaming of a peaceful duck farm with unlimited matcha.

 ## 💼 Experience Highlights